-Bridgette’s passion for movement as a Yoga Instructor led her to the exploration of subtle energy through CranioSacral Therapy and was able to finally find balance for her scientific mind.
-After completing The Condensed Version of the Osteopathy Program at the College of London; Anatomy, Physiology and Pathology, she is now certified in CranioSacral Therapy, with the Upledger Institute in both Level 1 & 2- taking a keen interest towards Post-Concussion treatments & Sports Injuries.
+Bridgette’s passion for movement as a Yoga Instructor led her to the exploration of more subtle physical movement through CranioSacral Therapy and was able to finally find balance for her scientific mind.
+After completing The Condensed Version of the Osteopathy Program at the College of London; Anatomy, Physiology and Pathology, she is now certified in CranioSacral Therapy, with the Upledger Institute in both Level 1 & 2- specializing in relieving Post-Concussion symptoms & Sports Injuries.

 How does CranioSacral Therapy work?